Parliament House, Sydney: History

-The oldest part of Parliament House was built first as the north wing of Governor Macquarie's "Rum Hospital".
+The oldest part of Parliament House was originally built as the north wing of Governor Macquarie's "Rum Hospital".
 Macquarie Street was created and land in the Domain was assigned by Governor Macquarie in 1810.
 As there was no funding from the British government, a contract to build the hospital was arranged involving convict labour and a monopoly on rum imports.
 The building of three two storey colonnaded buildings was completed in 1816 and was praised as "elegant and commodious" but also criticised for both its design and construction by Francis Greenway.
 Defects resulting from short cuts taken by the builders were still being discovered in the 1980s.